gematik/app-Tiger/tiger-uitests/Readme.md

 ./startWorkflowUi.sh
 ```

-This is needed as the shell script will NOT compile the test code so whenever you change something on
+This is needed as the shell script will NOT compile the test code so whenever you change something
+on
 the test code do the verify call before hand and abort before execution

 Add DEBUG=pw:api before the second mvn call for more details on the playwright execution

-To run the tests in head mode, just run the mvn command without the -Dtiger.test.headless=false flag (true is the
+To run the tests in head mode, just run the mvn command with the -Dtiger.test.headless=false flag (
+true is the
 default)
-To enable tracing of the playwright execution, run the mvn command with -Dtiger.test.trace=true, which is the default
+To enable tracing of the playwright execution, run the mvn command with -Dtiger.test.trace=true,
+which is the default

+To debug locally

+Start the test run by ```./startWorkflowUi.sh```
+Wait for the console to show the workflow UI link and open it in browser
+Wait a bit more for the test environment to come up and the first tests to be started.
+Running your tests in Intellij

 To rerun trace archives